 - Those who own their own business.

-In most cases, applying for active residence in Andorra that fits the first category is easier and more straightforward.
+In most cases, applying for active residence in Andorra with a work contract is easier and more straightforward.
 Usually, your Andorran employer will help navigate (to varying degrees between different jobs) the bureaucratic steps for applying.